DART, Maynooth, Cork and Northern Commuter Accessibility Policy

-Following a review of accessibility on DART, Maynooth and Northern Commuter, and consultation with users and representative bodies, Iarnród Éireann has launched a brand new Improved Accessibility Policy, a new zonal system to provide better service and quicker response times for DART, Maynooth and Northern Commuter and Dublin Connolly to Balbriggan accessibility users.
+Following a review of accessibility on DART, Maynooth, Cork and Northern Commuter, and consultation with users and representative bodies, Iarnród Éireann has launched a brand new Improved Accessibility Policy, a new zonal system to provide better service and quicker response times for DART, Maynooth, Cork and Northern Commuter and Dublin Connolly to Balbriggan accessibility users.
 This policy divides the 31 stations on the DART, Maynooth and Northern Commuter line into 13 zones, with each zone including between one to four stations.
+For the Cork Commuter line, 10 stations are divided into one zone.
 One station in each zone will always manned (a Hub station) and will provide support to other stations in that zone (Non Hub stations).

 Hub System Explained